Xuanrui (Ray) Qi

 - Java heap visualization

 Proving Tree Algorithms for Succinct Data Structures

 Reynald Affeldt, Jacques Garrigue, Xuanrui (Ray) Qi, and Kazunari Tanaka.
-Working draft, 2018.
+Submitted to

 Xuanrui (Ray) Qi.
 Senior Honors Thesis, Tufts University, 2018.